-Parenting is the most humbling thing many of us will do in our lives.
+Being a mom is the most humbling thing many of us will do in our lives.
 The joys of shaping the hearts and minds of children are tremendous—but the trials are, too.
-Even those of us who are calm, cool and collected in other arenas of life can find ourselves at the end of our mental and emotional ropes where it comes to the kids.
+Even those of us who are calm, cool and collected in other areas of life can find ourselves at the end of our mental and emotional ropes when it comes to the kids.

 But that’s not all bad!
-The things in life that challenge us that also shape us—stretching and growing us in ways we didn’t think possible!
-Here are five changes that you may see in your own life:
+The things in life that challenge us also shape us—stretching and growing us in ways we didn’t think possible!
+Here are 5 changes that you may see in your own life.